ccontrols/component-controls/integrations/storybook/README.md

 The `component-controls` block components ahev been designed from the ground up to be able to be placed either on documentation pages or in addon tabs.

-You can turn on and off various panels:
+You can turn on and off the available panels:

       {
         name: '@component-controls/storybook',
         options: {
           controlsPanel: true,
           propsPanel: true,
+          storySourcePanel: true,
         }
       }